danceyoung/react-native-frozenlist/README.md

 ## View Hierarchy
 ![enter image description here](https://github.com/danceyoung/react-native-frozenlist/blob/master/screenCapture/viewhierarchy.png?raw=true)

-## running demo env
+## Running demo env

  - "react": "16.0.0",
  - "react-native": "0.51.0"

-## why using ScrollView
+## Why using ScrollView
-The `FlatList` or `SectionList` does not support the method `scrollTo`, so it does not work well for two List horizotal or vertical scrolling together through pure React-Native code.But `ScrollView` simply renders all child components an a once,so the `FrozenList` does not support render items lazily and has a performance downside.
+The `FlatList` or `SectionList` does not support the method `scrollTo`, so it does not work well for two List horizotal or vertical scrolling together through pure React-Native code.
+But `ScrollView` simply renders all child components at a once, so the `FrozenList` does not support render items lazily and has a performance downside.

-## why iOS only
+## Why iOS only
 Because `ScrollView` on Andorid supports vertical scrolling only.

-## features
+## Features

  - ListHeader
  - SectionHeader